 Welcome!
 However you choose to spend your time with us, we're excited to share FortWhyte Alive with you.

-In the spirit of reconciliation, FortWhyte Alive will be offering complimentary admission for Indigenous peoples (First Nations, Inuit, and Red River Métis).
+In the spirit of reconciliation, FortWhyte Alive offers complimentary admission for Indigenous peoples (First Nations, Inuit, and Red River Métis).

 ---|---|